Computers Overview

 The original development board on the left and Ralf's on the right - good isn't it!

 The most obvious difference is that the JTAG port is not fitted, but MFX doesn't need it - programming is done using the ASP port on the left.
-This made space to place all of the components, including the oscillator and memory chip, on the front side of the board which makes the cost of assembly cheaper.
+This made space to place all of the components, including the oscillator and EPROM chip, on the front side of the board which makes the cost of assembly cheaper.

 Obviously, this sounded like exactly what I was looking for, but things got even better!
 Whist supplies of the FPGA seem to be still available, at least in China, the Cyclone II is obsolete and will surely become harder to source before too much longer.
 I was really pleased when I saw that Ralf had also done a version of the development board with the same form factor for the Cyclone IV FPGA.
 This chip too is close to "end of life", but should be available for longer than the Cyclone II, with the added advantages that it is more powerful, with additional internal memory and it is actually cheaper than the Cyclone II.